Drakrig/vad_score_prediction/README.md

 ## How to abtain VAD scores for your audio files

 If your dataset contains categorical emotion labels, you can use the mapping table described on page 15 of the [original paper](https://www.researchgate.net/publication/222741832_Evidence_for_a_Three-Factor_Theory_of_Emotions) to convert them to the continuous pleasure, arousal and dominance means and standard deviations.

+## Roadmap

+- [+] Upload V3 weights to Hugging Face
+- [ ] Upload formatted emotion to VAD score mapping table
+- [ ] Add more documentation on how to use the model

 ## Credits